sav-iqbal/arduino-projects-mchworter/Project01_BlinkLED/README.md

 # Project 01 – Blink LED

 ## 🔍 Description
-This basic project turns an LED on and off repeatedly using the Arduino Uno’s digital output.
+This basic project turns an LED on and off repeatedly using the Elegoo Mega’s digital output.
 It's the classic "Hello, World!" of embedded systems.

 ## 🎯 Objectives / Concepts Learned
 - How to use `pinMode()` and `digitalWrite()`